ramadata/ramadata/README.md

 # 👋🏽

-Greetings!
-I'm Rama, a Data Engineer, Creative Technologist, and Fashion Tech Enthusiast who is passionate about leveraging data fluency and technology to develop new solutions, experiences, services, and products all backed by data.
+Hello!
+I'm a Data Engineer, Creative Technologist, and Fashion Tech Enthusiast who is passionate about leveraging data fluency and technology to develop new solutions, experiences, services, and products all backed by data.

 Certifications 🎓 | Google Cloud Certified Professional Data Engineer